 NOTE: Don’t feel like you need to ask every SEO agency/SEO consultant each of these questions.
 Make sure to evaluate questions 1, 3, 4, and 7 for each provider, but the remaining questions can be used as a great source of additional analysis.

-1. Understand their history
+1. Understand the SEO agency’s history

 Try searching for the SEO provider on testimonial sites like Google My Business, Facebook, and Yelp.
 Check their average rating, and read a few of their 1, 3, and 5-star reviews to get a feel for what a bad, average, and great experience might look like with this company.